Regulating your body heat with a baby stuck to your body is quite tricky; there is a fine line between freezing and sauna-like.

 Universal Baby Carrier Covers for Winter

 The Bebamour cover has multiple uses; it can be used with any carrier type, and in the stroller as well.
-If the day turns warm, the side zippers can open to allow airflow and the detachable hoodie is reversible for use in front or back carry positions.
+If the day turns warm, you can unzip the sides to allow airflow, and the detachable hoodie is reversible for use in front or back carry positions.
 It’s highly-rated and the price is great.

 Designed to provide added warmth, this universal carrier cover is water-resistant and fleece lined.
-We love the self-storing hood and parent pockets which have access to baby.
-It’s also great for use with a car seat and stroller.
+We love the self-storing hood and parent pockets which also have access to baby.
+It’s great for use with a car seat and stroller, too.

 P.S. many users have switched to this cover because the warmth and quality are much better (i.e., you get what you pay for).

 This cover snaps at the shoulder straps of any Ergobaby carrier (although not intuitively, read the directions) and has a water-resistant outer shell and an inner fleece lining.
 Ideal for wind and mild winter days with baby facing in only.

 Note that this cover is made for Ergobaby carriers, however, users have used it with other brands of carriers as well.
 Note also that this carrier has HUGE coverage – my (Melissa) 2 year old can fit in it ;).